crossbowerbt/dillo-plus/README.md

 # Contributing

-If you can use Mercurial, you can use the official code repository at htps://dillo.org.
+You can access the original code repository at https://dillo-browser.github.io/old/.
 If you would like to use this GIT repository to submit code changes, please open pull requests against this GitHub repository.
 Here's some general guidelines when submitting PRs:

  * In your pull request, please:
    * Describe the changes, why they were necessary, etc